ericbigpanda/docs.bigpanda.io/_integrations/pagerduty.md

 <!-- section-separator -->
 #### Get the PagerDuty Subdomain

-In PagerDuty app, copy the name of the company before **pagerduty.com** from your browser address bar to the form below.
-For example, for **https://bigpanda.pagerduty.com/** write `bigpanda` in the form below.
+In PagerDuty app, copy the company subdomain from the browser address bar.
+Paste it into the subdomain field in the form below.
+For example, for **https://bigpanda.pagerduty.com/** the company subdomain is `bigpanda`.

 <!-- section-separator -->
 #### Get a PagerDuty REST API Key for BigPanda

-* Still in PagerDuty app, go to **API Access**
+* Still in PagerDuty app, go to **Configuration > API Access**
 * On the right pane, write `BigPanda` in the description and check the **Read-only API Key** checkbox
 * Click on **Create Key**
 * Copy the just created **API Key** value from the table to the form below